Our response to COVID-19

 Who is on base already?

 Since October 2020, after careful planning and putting our health and hygiene protocols in place to ensure their safety, we’ve been fortunate to have had participants on our island base of Curieuse, Seychelles.
-This was then closely followed by welcoming participants to our hubs in Costa Rica, Mexico, South Africa and Ghana in early 2021, where they joined our team of dedicated staff members.
+This was then closely followed by welcoming participants to our hubs in Costa Rica, Mexico, South Africa, Peru, Canary Islands, Greece and Ghana, where they joined our team of dedicated staff members.

 As participants have been starting to return to our bases they have also been sharing some of their photos and stories.
 This shows first hand what travelling during COVID-19 is really like on the ground.
 You can hear more about their experiences and see posts live from the field on our bases Facebook pages:

 In the event that GVI must cancel a program, our first recourse will be to offer you a free transfer to another start date or destination.
 Please refer to our terms and conditions for additional information.